 New scanning methods

-Audio descriptions are now an integral component of many DCPs, and film heritage should also be made available barrier-free.
-For this reason the fourth day of the festival is dedicated to inclusive access to (historical) films.
+Audio descriptions are now an integral component of many DCPs, as film heritage should be made available barrier-free.
+For this reason, the festival is also dedicated to inclusive access to (historical) films.
 We will review and discuss exemplary audio descriptions as well as the quality standards and challenges presented by silent and experimental films.

 The awards ceremony of the Kinopreises des Kinematheksverbundes will take place on Friday, October 25th, followed by a reception and a short film program with musical accompaniment.